It’s easy to make fat-free chili beans on the stove or Instant Pot. Serve them atop a salad or mash them for healthy refried beans!

 - salt to taste

 - 1 green bell pepper minced

 - Drain the soaking liquid from the beans.
 Place them in the pressure cooker with the water, onion, garlic, oregano, cumin, and chilies.
 Close the pressure cooker and bring it to high pressure; cook for 5 minutes at high pressure.
+(Instant Pot: Set pressure cooking time to 5 minutes.)
 Remove from heat and allow the pressure to come down naturally.

 Okay, that’s 4 out of 5 salads for my week of salads.
 Tune in tomorrow to see another of my old favorites!

 Great Food and Fun PlacesJune 1, 2010 at 3:16 pm

 Your salad looks and sounds delicious!
 An interesting variation of a ‘taco salad’!
 Thanks for sharing the recipes.